2026 Truist Championship odds, picks: Surprising predictions from golf model that's nailed 17 majors

 One of the more competitive stretches on the PGA Tour schedule continues this week with the 2026 Truist Championship at Quail Hollow Club in Charlotte, N.C., beginning on Thursday.
 It is another Signature Event, the same status as last week's Cadillac Championship, and it comes a week ahead of the PGA Championship, the second major of the year.
 Scottie Scheffler is taking the week off, but World No. 2 Rory McIlroy is in the 2026 Truist Championship field.

-The latest 2026 Truist Championship odds via FanDuel list McIlroy as the +550 favorite (risk $100 to win $550), with Cameron Young at +850 after going wire-to-wire at the Blue Monster last week.
+The latest 2026 Truist Championship odds via FanDuel list McIlroy as the +600 favorite (risk $100 to win $600), with Cameron Young at +950 after going wire-to-wire at the Blue Monster last week.
+Xander Schauffele (+1000), Matt Fitzpatrick (+1500) and Ludvig Aberg (+1600) are among the other top contenders.
 Before locking in any 2026 Truist Championship picks, or any PGA DFS picks or One and Done selections, be sure to see the 2026 Truist Championship predictions and projected leaderboard from the proven computer model at SportsLine.

 SportsLine's proprietary model, built by DFS pro Mike McClure, simulated every PGA Tour event 10,000 times and reveals golf betting picks that have a history of being extremely profitable.